Get Cursor's Ask Mode in Your Terminal

 Love Cursor's Ask mode and live in the terminal?
 Here's how to get the same codebase-aware answers from Claude Code CLI without the agent touching a single file.

 The default claude command is an agent.
 It reads files, runs commands, and makes changes.
-That's powerful.
 Sometimes you just want to ask a question about your codebase and get a straight answer back.

-The --permission-mode plan flag tells Claude Code not to touch any files.
-It can still read your entire project and answer with full context, and it will not write, edit, or execute anything.
+--permission-mode plan tells Claude Code not to touch any files.
+It can still read your entire project and answer with full context.
+No writes, edits, or shell commands.

 --concise skips the long-winded "Plan" formatting that breaks down every step in exhaustive detail.
 You get a direct answer instead.